jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       Clumping parameter for snow on the canopy in calculation of albedo.

-      Only used if :nml:mem:`JULES_VEGETATION::can_model` = 4, :nml:mem:`JULES_SNOW::cansnowpft` = TRUE on that surface tile and :nml:mem:`JULES_RADIATION::l_embedded_snow` = TRUE.
+      Only used if :nml:mem:`JULES_VEGETATION::can_model` = 4,
+      :nml:mem:`JULES_RADIATION::l_embedded_snow` = TRUE and
+      :nml:mem:`cansnowpft` = TRUE on that surface tile.

-      The model of snow under the canopy is currently only suitable for coniferous trees.
+      The model of snow under the canopy is currently only suitable for trees.

       The inverse of this parameter specifies the fraction of the canopy over which snow is distributed when calculating the albedo.
+It should not be less than 1 and higher values indicate that snow on a canopy is more clumped, leaving more of the bare canopy exposed.

    .. nml:member:: n_lai_exposed